Skip to content

 "iss": "https://signer.example.com",

-"sub": "service-name"
+"sub": "service-name",

 }

-const REQUIRED_PUBLISHER_ROLE = 'Publisher'
+const REQUIRED_PUBLISHER_PERMISSION = 'realtime:publisher:write:topic:*'

 const axios = require('axios').default